whotwagner/statx-fun/README.md

 ## Requirement

 statx-fun was written for x86 and x86_64 architectures. but it just takes two lines of code(place the right syscall-number) to port it to other architectures.
+It requires at least Linux Kernel 4.11.

+Please note, that at the moment there is no glibc wrapper for statx()-systemcall.

 ## Compile